 What is Down Range (downrange)?
 Down Range (downrange) is where the Targets are placed.
 If a person is Down Range, there is to be no one at the shooting station or firing line.
-All actions are to be open, and all magazines are to be pulled from the firearm.
-Range Masters will then inspect the Firing Line or Shooting Stations, once they determine everything is clear, you may proceed downrange to your target for inspection or reposting.
+All actions are to be open, and all magazines are to be removed from the firearm.
+RSO'S will then inspect the Firing Line and Shooting Stations, Once they determine everything is clear, you may proceed downrange to your target for inspection or reposting.

 What is a Safety Line and what is it for?
 The Safety Line is a yellow line painted down the middle of the concourse on all ranges here at the San Leandro Rifle and Pistol Range.
-During Cease Fires, it is imperative that everyone stays behind that line and away from the Firing Line/Shooting Station until a range master clears the range for shooting.
+During Cease Fires, it is imperative that everyone stays behind that line and away from the Firing Line/Shooting Station until a Range Safety Officer clears the range for shooting.
 This is how we keep things safe when people are working with targets or retrieving items.

 What is a Steel Shooter?
 These are people that, as far as this place is concerned, meet here and shoot at steel targets out on the 100-yard range.
 To facilitate this, the outdoor ranges are closed after 5:00 pm on Saturday.

 What is an AR?
 Contrary to popular belief the AR does not stand for Assault Rifle.
-It stands for ArmaLite, the company that originally came up with the design.
-However, most designs are center fire semi-automatic rifles.
+It stands for Armalite Rifle.
+Armalite is the company that originally came up with the design.

 What should I do if my firearm misfires?
 If a misfire occurs, you should continue to hold the firearm aimed at the target downrange for at least 30-45 seconds in case of an unintentional discharge.
-Then open the bolt/action carefully, ensuring that your hand is not behind the bolt/action, and that no-one is standing behind or beside the rifle/pistol.
+Call an RSO for assistance if needed, then open the bolt/action carefully, ensuring that your hand is not behind the bolt/action, and that no-one is standing behind or beside the rifle/pistol.
 Check that the cartridge comes out complete with the bullet.
 Do not put the round back in the rifle/pistol, keep it separate from your other live ammo and then hand it in or put in the red bucket for disposal.

 Download Range Policies (PDF)